WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 • Clean the toilet bowl with anti-bacterial soap.

-• Place a footstool and semi-squat.
+• Place a low-rise footstool.

-• Contract the abdomen.
+• Squeeze the abdomen.

 • Take a pause and relax.